 In late 2017, our World Heritage Journey had the opportunity to visit the eight World Heritage sites in eastern Czechia (as it’s sometimes known these days, though still officially the Czech Republic).
 It’s amazing that there’s so many World Heritage sites in such a small area.
 These World Heritage sites are all quite varied, with an interesting mix of religious, cultural, architecture and natural sites.
-Read on to discover more about eastern Czechia, a sadly underappreciated part of the world!
+Read on to discover more about eastern Czechia, an underappreciated part of the world!

 1. Holy Trinity Column in Olomouc – World Heritage Site

 Olomouc is an interesting and charming little town, and home to the smallest World Heritage site we’ve visited so far.
 It’s a “plague column”, a religious monument common in the 17th and 18th centuries.
 This particular monument was built in 1754 by local craftsmen, in gratitude for the end of a particularly devastating plague.
 It’s covered in beautiful baroque statues wrought in gilded copper and stone, depicting various holy figures including the Holy Trinity, Jesus, the 12 Apostles, plus local saints and patrons.
 Interestingly, a local man named John Sarkander is also included.
 This was controversial since he was a local religious hero but not a saint, and it was considered uncouth to include a non-saint among saintly company.
 The problem was solved in 1995 when John Sarkander was canonised by Pope John Paul II.

 2. Gardens and Castle at Kroměříž – World Heritage Site